 - Pets who have recently sustained a trauma

 - Pets undergoing complicated, or highly invasive procedures

 Pets experience pain just like humans do.
 Pain can be associated with an acute injury, surgery or chronic medical conditions like arthritis and cancer.
 Uncontrolled pain can lead to longer hospitalization and recovery after surgery.
 For patients with chronic pain, decreased mobility can impact quality of life.
-Dr. Caniglia has additional training in order to recognize and manage all types of pain.
-She works closely which each specialty service at CARES to formulate a plan specific to each patient’s needs.
+Our anesthesia team has additional training in order to recognize and manage all types of pain.
+They work closely with each specialty service at CARES to formulate a plan specific to each patient’s needs.
 Your pet will also leave the hospital with medication to ensure their comfort at home.